CosmWasm/wasmd/docs/validators/kms/kms_ledger.md

 07:28:24 [INFO] KMS node ID: 1BC12314E2E1C29015B66017A397F170C6ECDE4A
 ```

-The KMS may complain that it cannot connect to gaiad.
+The KMS may complain that it cannot connect to wasmd.
 That is fine, we will fix it in the next section.

 This output indicates the validator key linked to this particular device is: `cosmosvalconspub1zcjduepqy53m39prgp9dz3nz96kaav3el5e0th8ltwcf8cpavqdvpxgr5slsd6wz6f`